 Step 2.
 Deciding on the food for my first garden party

-The food is essential for a garden party, it could make it or break it!
+The food is essential for the outdoor kitchen and garden party, it could make it or break it!
 The good news, however, is that you can always bet of seasonal fruits and vegetables, and create a healthy low-fat menu that will taste incredibly.
 There are numerous recipes on the Internet like this watermelon feta salad with mint, or choose something that you know your friends will fall in love with.

 Don’t forget that there is no such thing like a summer garden party without proper barbecue… Let’s not kid around, some juicy stakes, properly grilled, will be the highlight of your meal.
 Personally, I know very little about how to become a barbecue master but I am willing to learn, and I have even looked through a few tutorials to get myself on the right track.